 As I described it in a recent video lesson I posted at WebTennis24, when hitting a drive volley you must understand the following:

 2) if you swing up and across the back of the ball (some call it “windshield wiper” motion) you’ll impart enough spin to keep the ball inside the baseline.
-For a detailed explanation, demonstration and progression drills watch the entire 14:41 minutes video.
-Here is the link to it (click).

 3. “return of serve (both bh and fh)” – The key elements to a good return of serve are: reading your opponent’s body language (predicting the type of spin and placement), footwork and preparation.
 For details of how to hit a successful return of serve check out the following articles / videos: 1) Do this For a Better Return of Serve 2) Return of Serve Tactics – an excellent resource presenting how, where and why you should hit your return of serve according to certain tactical situations.